Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Allison blinked.
 "She...Uh… Okay.
 Point."

 "Look why don’t you call her?"
 Julian suggested.
-“My phone still needs to charge and I think she’d like to hear from you anyway.”
+"My phone still needs to charge and I think she’d like to hear from you anyway."

 Allison nodded.
 If there was a touch of nervousness in the way she did so, Julian decided not to comment.
 He wasn’t quite sure where Allison and Xiù stood with one another - they hadn’t really had a lot of time to discuss things since their night of… well, since he’d been their waiter.
 Their shirtless, eye-candy, objectified waiter…